 Train & Cable Car

 The first step is getting to Plaça d’Espanya.
 The Espanya Rail Station is on the red and green metro line so you can easily get there from another metro stop.
 Take the R5 train to Aeri de Montserrat.
-The schedule is here.
 The trains mostly run every hour to the Montserrat train station so it’s good to verify the train time and arrive early to buy your ticket and find the R5 track.
 You will not be a happy camper if you miss the train and have to wait an hour for the next one.

 The trip takes about an hour.
 When you arrive, you will walk over to the Montserrat cable car (departs every 15 minutes or less) and ride it to the top.
 I highly recommend the cable car for the Montserrat mountain and valley views below.
 The train and cable car tickets cost €23 for the round trip ticket.
 It’s best to buy the tickets round trip to save money on the one way prices.
 Purchase them at the Plaça d’Espanya train station.